-We also signed up to the Science Based Targets (opens in a new window) initiative, Business Ambition for 1.5°C (opens in a new window).
-We are setting intermediate science-based targets for our scope 1, 2 and 3 emissions in 2030, aligning to a net-zero emissions pathway.
-We understand the challenges facing the industry in achieving the wider UK net-zero ambition.
-We will continue to work with the government and the wider industry to effect the change required to achieve this.
+We also signed up to the Science Based Targets initiative (SBTi) (opens in a new window) and Business Ambition for 1.5°C (opens in a new window), and are developing a set of intermediate science-based targets for our scope 1, 2 and 3 emissions, aligned with a net-zero emissions pathway.

 Encouraging greener behaviour

-It’s important that we’re all joined up in our efforts to reduce water, waste and energy use in our drive toward net-zero carbon.
-That's why we’re committed to widening awareness and understanding of the urgency for a more responsible relationship and behaviour change in relation to the environment.
-Our aim is to build something special with our third parties, members and colleagues and through our relations with politicians.
+We believe it’s important to be joined up in our efforts to reduce water, waste and energy use in our drive toward net-zero carbon.
+That's why we’re committed to building awareness and understanding around the urgent need for a more responsible relationship and behaviour change towards the environment, with our third parties, members and colleagues and through our relations with politicians.

 Our carbon neutral journey

-This is the primary source of operational energy use and approximately 50% is supplied from a solar farm in the UK, through a Power Purchase Agreement.
-Solar PV panels on the roof of our HQ Nationwide House also support on-site electricity needs.
-The remainder is sourced through a 100% ‘green tariff’ using wind, solar and hydro.
+This is the primary source of our operational energy use and approximately 50% is supplied from a solar farm in the UK, through a Power Purchase Agreement.
+On-site electricity is also supported by Solar PV panels on the roof of our headquarter office, Nationwide House.
+The remainder is sourced through a 100% green tariff using wind, solar and hydro.